knative/docs/docs/reference/security/threat-model.md

 ## Security Boundaries

-Knative relies on underlying cluster security (control plane, container, and network isolation) for much of the application security.
+Knative relies on underlying cluster security (control plane, container, and network isolation) for many application security functions.
 In particular, it is assumed that user namespaces are configured to prevent escalation from the application container to the node-level software (kubelet, linux host, etc) using Kubernetes security mechanisms.
 Similarly, network isolation between Kubernetes namespaces should generally use NetworkPolicy where possible to limit the ability of one application to talk to backing services belonging to another application.
-Additionally, it is assumed that Kubernetes authentication and RBAC is properly configured to
+Additionally, it is assumed that Kubernetes authentication and RBAC is properly configured to block cross-namespace or clusterwide resource requests from ordinary users or service accounts.

 ### Network Isolation and Layer 7 Routing